Serapieum-of-alex/docs/docs/index.md

 # Welcome to Serapeum

 Welcome to the Serapeum GitHub organization.
-Below is an overview of our repositories, categorized by their primary focus.
 ![main-image](/docs/images/general/main-image.jpg)